cgorman/prototype_image_generator/README.md

   --image-size IMAGE_SIZE
                         Size (in pixels) of each image.
-Images are square so just enter one number
+Images are square so just enter one number --validation-split VALIDATION_SPLIT
+                        If set, this percentage of images will be put into the validation directory.
+Value must be in range [0.0, 1.0]

 Square Statistics:
   --square-color {blue,green,black,red}